EduCsg/EduCsg/Readme.md

 - I'm Brazilian :brazil:
 - 18 years old :man_technologist:
-- Studying to be a Computer Scientist :desktop_computer:
+- Studying to be a Computer Scientist! :desktop_computer:
 - Focused on Web Development :globe_with_meridians:
 - Open to new challenges :fire: